UK delivery £3.50 to a Collectplus.co.uk shop, £4.00 Yodel to an easy delivery address, £8.00 Royal Mail

 Reasons to feel better in this shirt than an advertised brand:

-UK-woven T shirts help pay UK taxes, employ people in the UK, and promote a fair price which has no great margin for advertising.
+British-made T shirts help pay UK taxes, employ people in the UK, and promote a fair price which has no great margin for advertising.
 The more globalised system of buying cheaply and spending a huge markup on advertising to the most vulnerable - people who usually can't afford good clothes- is shown below.
 Hence the name Riotstopper for this T shirt.
 If you were taught at school that clothes aren't made in the UK any more or that this doesn't matter, you were taught wrong!
+Other people agree.
+Pantstopoverty now has a new web site about the problem.

 Riotstopper T shirts can't work in a system that advertises to those who can't afford, such as unemployed dads with bad education who get pestered by children, as someone says in a video below.
 At £4 wholesale including VAT & delivery, these T shirts at this price don't pay for high street shop; certainly not for Footlocker marketing department.